mbarkhau/sbk/READMEv2.md

 # Implementation

+For the time being, the documentation is geared towards programmers/contributors rather than novices and end users.
+You can skip ahead to the [User Guide](#user-guide) if you don't care about implementation details.

 ## High Level Overview: Splitting and Joining Keys

-If you are not a programmer, please forgive me starting with a technical description of SBK.
-The top priority at this point is to help other programmers so they can review the software.
-For now the documentation is geared towards programmers rather than novices and end users.

-Without further ado, here is the basic idea.

- 1. Randomly generate your secrets: the Salt and your Brainkey.
-You always need both to load your wallet.
-Write down the Salt and keep it safe and secure, commit the Brainkey to your memory.
- 2. Split the secrets into multiple SBK-Shares (eg. 5 of which a minimum threshold of 3 for recovery).
-You should keep each in a secure and physically separate location.
+The basic idea of what SBK does:

+ - Wallet Setup:
+    1. Pick `--scheme=TofN` for shares and `kdf-parameters` appropriate to the system.
+The defaults are `--scheme=3of5` and the default [key derivation](#key-derivation) parameters are chosen so that the wallet seed will take 1-2 minutes to derive.
+The `parameters` are encoded as 4 bytes/words which must be written down and kept together with the `salt`.
+    2. Randomly generate secrets: `salt` and `brainkey`.
+Both are needed to load a wallet.
+The `salt` is written down and kept in a safe and secure place, similar to how a typical 12 word seed phrase for a wallet would be treated.
+The `brainkey` is committed to memory over the course of a few days of practice.
+    3. The `salt+brainkey` is split into multiple `shares` (eg. 3of5: a minimum `threshold` of 3 that are required for recovery of 5 in total that are generated).
+Shares should be kept in physically separate locations and only accessible the owner themselves or to people they trust.
+Each `share` should also include a copy of the `parameters`.
+ - Wallet Loading:
+    4. Typical usage involves entring the `parameters, the `salt`, and the `brainkey`.
+An optional `wallet-name` can also be used, but is not reccomended as it may be a single point of failure if only the owner knows about it.
+Using these inputs the wallet seed is derived and used to load the wallet.
+ - Wallet Recovery:
- 3. Join a minimum of the SBK-Shares together in order to retreive your Salt and Brainkey.
+    5. Join a minimum of the `shares` together in order to retreive your `salt` and `brainkey`.
 You only need to do this if either are lost/forgotten.
- 4. Using your Salt, Brainkey and an optional `wallet-name`, you derive a wallet seed, which is used to load your wallet with Electrum.

 <img alt="SBK Dataflow Diagram" src="https://mbarkhau.keybase.pub/sbk/sbk_dataflow_diagram.svg" height="650" />